stacksgov/pm/README.md

 ## Additional Outlets

-More information about the Stacks Foundation can be found at the links below:
+More information about the Stacks Foundation and their mission is to deliver a user owned internet can be found at the links below:

 - Website: https://stacks.org
 - Twitter: [@StacksOrg](https://twitter.com/StacksOrg)